AliSoftware/alisoftware.github.io/_posts/2016-03-27-pattern-matching-1.md

 book.checkAuthor("Jules Verne")
 ```

 Notice here that althrough we use `author` in the `case` patterns, we don't need to use `let` here (unlike in the preview paragraph).
-That's because in this case, we won't create a variable to bind a value to it .
-Instead, we use a constant which already has a value (provided by the function parameter) — not creating a new one that is gonna be bound to the value matched is `self`.
+That's because in this case, we won't create a variable to bind a value to it.
+Instead, we use a constant which already has a value (provided by the function parameter) — not creating a new one that is gonna be bound to the value matched with `self`.

 ## Binding multiple patterns at once